emilcieslar/civihr/README.md

   2. responsibility refinings such as margins and paddings,
   3. responsibility of roadmap needs refining,
   4. retina image support for full size cover intro image
-  5. also retina support for feature images as well.
+  5. also retina support for feature images as well,
+  6. feature images could be separated into the browser bar and css shadows.